 Introducing the best workforce management software for remote working

-Remote work has steadily been on the rise since before the days of social distancing.
-In fact, 16% of companies say they exclusively hire remote workers.
+Here's why remote working is the future.
+It has steadily been on the rise since before the days of social distancing, with 16% of companies saying they exclusively hire remote workers.
 Of course, with many employees now forced to work from home in the wake of COVID-19, collaborative work management tools are more critical than ever.

 The fact is that there are hundreds of task management and productivity solutions to choose from.
 But only one combines the top features and capabilities remote teams need with the ability to integrate with popular tools like Slack and Gmail.
 That solution is Wrike.

 Find out more about hiring remote workers in our dedicated guide here.

 There are plenty of reasons your organization should use Wrike for work management.
 Here’s a closer look at just a few of them.